 18. Study Abroad, The University of Oklahoma,

 19. The Programs, The University of New Mexico,

 Long gone are the days when the vast majority of college students were 18- to 22-year-old singles.
-Today, students may be middle-aged, have children or need to squeeze in studies after their full-time job.
+In 2014, students may be middle-aged, have children or need to squeeze in studies after their full-time job.

 Fortunately, as the average student body has diversified, so have colleges in terms of their curricula.
 Many higher education institutions no longer require individuals to pursue a degree on a full-time basis or even attend classes on campus.
 The most flexible colleges and universities provide a variety of learning opportunities and support services, examples of which are listed below:

 - Weekend and evening classes